Number of Pages: 391

 Monique is not exactly on top of the world.
 Her husband has left her, and her professional life is going nowhere.
 Regardless of why Evelyn has selected her to write her biography, Monique is determined to use this opportunity to jump-start her career.

 Summoned to Evelyn’s luxurious apartment, Monique listens in fascination as the actress tells her story.
 From making her way to Los Angeles in the 1950s to her decision to leave show business in the ‘80s, and, of course, the seven husbands along the way, Evelyn unspools a tale of ruthless ambition, unexpected friendship, and great forbidden love.
 Monique begins to feel a very real connection to the legendary star, but as Evelyn’s story near its conclusion, it becomes clear that her life intersects with Monique’s own in tragic and irreversible ways.

 Praise for The Seven Husbands of Evelyn Hugo:

 “Riveting, heart-wrenching, and full of Old Hollywood glamour, The Seven Husbands of Evelyn Hugo is one of the most captivating reads of 2017.”

 Quotes from The Seven Husbands of Evelyn Hugo:

 “It’s always been fascinating to me how things can be simultaneously true and false, how people can be good and bad all in one, how someone can love you in a way that is beautifully selfless while serving themselves ruthlessly.”

 About the Author

-Reid started off as a a casting assistant.
-She was writing part time while working at a high school.
+Reid started off as a casting assistant.
+She was writing part-time while working at a high school.